Translate

 Organic fragments in drain

-On the eastern slopes of Mount Moriah, within the City of David, archaeologists have uncovered a significant Middle Bronze Age water system.
-This system includes remnants of a reservoir and a rock-hewn channel that once conveyed water to two of four chambers carved into the bedrock.
+On the eastern slopes of Mount Moriah, within Ancient Jerusalem's City of David, archaeologists have uncovered a significant Middle Bronze Age water system.
+This system includes remnants of a reservoir and a rock-hewn channel that once fed water to two of four rooms hollowed out of bedrock.
 These rooms form part of an ancient rock-cut temple, situated 35 meters above the Gihon Spring.

-Carbon dating of organic samples, carried out by Cambridge University and the Weizmann Institute, placed the construction and final use of the water channel around 1535 BCE.
-The samples were taken from near the plaster remains of an open drain, which ran from the elevated reservoir, along the bedrock slope, and into the rooms below.
-This drain system reveals that water once flowed through the channel more than 3,500 years ago, as confirmed by the landscape mapped by the Israel Antiquities Authority.
+Carbon dating of organic samples, carried out by Cambridge University and the Weizmann Institute, placed the construction and final use of the water channel between 1545 and 1535 BCE.
+The samples were extracted close to the plaster remains of an open drain, which ran from the elevated reservoir, along the bedrock slope into the rooms below.
+This system revealed that water last flowed through the channel more than 3,500 years ago, as confirmed by the landscape mapped by the Israel Antiquities Authority.

-The most revealing samples, found directly beneath and just above the plastered drain, align precisely with the traditional biblical chronology of the final 30 years Jacob lived in Canaan before relocating with his family to Egypt.
-This dating suggests the water system of this ancient temple was built and exclusively used during this narrow period.
-Once Jacob departed, the temple complex was left deserted, eventually buried under sand and debris from the steep terrain and never rediscovered by the mountains subsequent occupants.
+The most revealing samples, found directly beneath and just above the plastered drain, align precisely with the traditional biblical chronology of the final 30 years Jacob arrived into and lived in Canaan before relocating with his family to Egypt.
+The dating shows the water system was built and exclusively used during a narrow period that falls within these 30 years.
+Once Jacob departed, the temple complex was abandoned and became buried under falling sand and debris from the steep terrain.
+Subsequent occupants of the mountain built above it and it lay buried until King Uzziah's wall builders revealed it almost 800 years later.

 Functionally, the water system was designed to cleanse blood and waste from two adjoining rooms—one used for slaughtering and processing animals, and the other for offering sacrifices on an altar made of stones.
 Between them lies a chamber with a standing stone, or matzevah.
-Given the channel’s dating, this standing stone can be confidently associated with the one Jacob erected at Beth El, after his divine encounter at Mount Moriah, when he received the name Israel (Genesis 35:7–15).
+Given the channel’s dating, this standing stone can be confidently associated with the one Jacob erected at Beth El, after his divine encounter at Mount Moriah, when he finally received the name Israel (Genesis 35:7–15).

 Count the fused stones on the front?